CHAMP1-related neurodevelopmental disorder: Diagnosis

 Diagnosis is confirmed through genetic testing.
-Whole exome sequencing (WES) or whole genome sequencing (WGS) are used to identify variants within the gene sequence, while a chromosome microarray analysis (CMA) is often used to detect deletions of the entire gene.
+Whole exome sequencing (WES) or whole genome sequencing (WGS) are used to identify sequence variants within the gene, while chromosome microarray analysis (CMA) is used to detect whole-gene or larger deletions.
+As of 2026, no standardized clinical practice guidelines have been published for the disorder; management relies on supportive, multi-specialty care guided by published case series and clinical experience.